napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Install_Expanded.md

 - `--if-not-exists` is a flag.
 This tells Flatpak to only add the remote if it hasn’t already been added.
 It’s like a safeguard.
 - `flathub` is the actual name of the store that flatpak uses.
 - `https://flathub.org/repo/flathub.flatpakrepo` is where the flatpak store is located on the web.
 It’s a link `flatpak` uses to find and download the app list for `flathub`.

+After running the command above, we’ve enabled and downloaded the repository for the `flathub` store, which means we can now install Spotify.

+One thing you’ll notice when installing apps with `flatpak` is that it’s not as intuitive as `apt`.
+For example, something like:

+<code>sudo apt install Spotify</code>
+could work, if Spotify existed in the `apt` repository.
+But `flatpak` uses a different naming convention for its packages.

+To install Spotify with `flatpak`, the command is:

+<code>flatpak install flathub com.spotify.Client</code>